Fabreeko/Doron-Velta/README.md

 # Doron Velta

-This is Fabreeko's repository of Rogerio Goncalves's Doron Velta project (https://github.com/rogerlz/Doron-Velta).
+This is Fabreeko's repository of Rogerio Goncalves' fantastic Doron Velta project (https://github.com/rogerlz/Doron-Velta).
 Here you will find our staff and community member's efforts to organize, improve upon, and support the project.

 ## What's here?